 Spring is well underway and studies for this semester are starting to come to an end.
-Some Xamk students will graduate and some will continue their studies next autumn.
-However, for us that are continuing, there is a long summer break in between.
-Some students may be so lucky that they can spend almost the whole summer on holiday, while others will work all summer and return directly to their studies without a holiday break.
+Some Xamk students will graduate and the rest of us will continue our studies next autumn.
+For us that are continuing, there is a long summer break in between.
+Some students may be so lucky that they can spend almost the whole summer on holiday, while others will work and return directly to their studies without a holiday break.
 Personally, I fall somewhere between these extremes, as I’m sure most people do.

-As an entrepreneur, I’ve never had a proper holiday, but now I can take a couple of weeks off in a row.
-I haven’t made any big plans for this time, just to relax and not think about school or work at all.
+As an entrepreneur, I’ve never had a proper holiday, but this year I can take a couple of weeks off in a row.
+I haven’t made any big plans for this time, the idea is just to relax and not think about school or work at all.
 There are a lot of great places in Finland that I’ve never been to before and I’d like to visit them during the summer weekends and then maybe during my holiday.
-I don’t want any stress or a specific plan.
+For the time being, I don’t want any stress or a specific plan.

 What can you study in the summer?

 A large proportion of students work during the summer to cover the cost of living for the academic year.
-Some are just on holiday, but some students also study during the summer.
-For many, summer studies are a way to finance their living costs during the summer, as they can apply for summer support from KELA.
+For many, summer studies are a way to finance their living costs during the summer months, as they can apply for summer support from KELA.